Mohabbat Jan Chowdhury: Career

 Chowdhury trained at the Pakistan Military Academy and joined the Pakistan Army in September 1955 as a second lieutenant.
 He was a batch mate of Ziaur Rahman.
 He served in a number of positions including in staff headquarters, Military Training Schools, and worked Inter-Services Intelligence.
 During the Bangladesh Liberation War he was based in Pakistan and was repatriated to Bangladesh after the end of the war.

-After the Independence of Bangladesh he joined Bangladesh Army.
+After the Independence of Bangladesh he joined the Bangladesh Army.
 He was deputed to Bangladesh Rifles where he served as the deputy director general.
 He was the director of Army signal corps and then the Director General of Directorate General of Forces Intelligence in 1977.
 He said the results of referendum of President Ziaur Rahman, which he won 98.88 percent of the votes, was inflated by the administration which he described as unnecessary.
 He was the Director General in 1981 during the Assassination of President Ziaur Rahman.
 After the assassination, Chwodhury and National Security intelligence Director General ASM Hakim.
 Both supported Shah Aziz and Hossain Mohammad Ershad efforts to seize power.
 He kept Major General Moinul Hossain Chowdhury, head of the investigation into the assassination, under surveillance.

 Chowdhury served as the chairman of Bangladesh Krishi Bank and Public Administration Training Centre.

 Chowdhury after retirement joined politics.
 He was elected to parliament from Faridpur-3 from the Bangladesh Krishak Sramik Awami League in 1986.
-He was the Minister for Home Affairs, Minister of Relief and Rehabilitation, Minister of Establishment and the Ministry of Food in the cabinet of President Hussain Mohmmad Ershad.
+He was the minister for home affairs, minister of relief and rehabilitation, minister of establishment and the minister of food in the cabinet of President Hussain Mohmmad Ershad.
 He is the chairman of two businesses, Dynamic Communications and Taurus Knitwear.
 He is the director of Micro Industries Development Assistance and Services (MIDAS).